 Toxic effects are considered to occur through free radicals and oxidation, or through radical-dependent pathways.
-Aside from generation of free radicals, ozone can deplete a tissue of specific compounds, such as antioxidants (tocopherols and ascorbate) in separate layers of skin (upper epidermis, lower epidermis, dermis).
-Additionally, there is a noted increase of lipid and protein oxidation showing oxidative stress.
-Longer exposure to increased concentrations has shown an increase in cyclooxygenase-2, which is a proinflammatory marker.
+Aside from the generation of free radicals, ozone can deplete a tissue of specific compounds, such as antioxidants (tocopherols and ascorbate) in separate layers of skin (upper epidermis, lower epidermis, dermis).
+Additionally, there is a noted increase in lipid and protein oxidation showing oxidative stress.
+Longer exposure to increased concentrations has shown an increase in cyclooxygenase-2, which is a pro-inflammatory marker.

 While effects are still related to oxidation and inflammatory pathways, the respiratory tract has some mediation through interleukin-8 and growth-related oncogene-α.